Będzin

 It has been situated in the Silesian Voivodeship since its formation in 1999.
 Before 1999, it was located in the Katowice Voivodeship.
-Będzin is one of the cities of the 2.7 million conurbation - Katowice urban area and within a greater Silesian metropolitan area populated by about 5,294,000 people.
+Będzin is one of the cities of the 2.7 million conurbation - Katowice urban area and within a greater Katowice-Ostrava metropolitan area populated by about 5,294,000 people.
 The population of the city itself as of December 2021 is 55,183.

 Będzin is located 12 km from Katowice and 4 km from the center of Sosnowiec.
 Together with Sosnowiec, Dąbrowa Górnicza, Czeladź, Wojkowice, Sławków and Siewierz it is a part of Zagłębie Dąbrowskie, a highly industrialized and densely populated part of western Lesser Poland.
 Będzin borders the cities of Sosnowiec, Dąbrowa Górnicza, Czeladź, Siemianowice Śląskie, and Wojkowice, as well as the village of Psary.
 The highest point of the town is St. Dorothy Mountain 382 m above sea level, and the area of Będzin is 37.37 km2.